nesrine-IT/multi-site-enterprise-project-/README.md

 VLANs are used to logically separate offices and reduce unnecessary Layer 2 broadcast traffic.
 ### EtherChannel

-EtherChannel is used to combine multiple physical links into a single logical connection  in order to provide link redundancy ,increase bandwidth  and avoid STP.
+EtherChannel is used to combine multiple physical links into a single logical connection  in order to provide link redundancy ,increase bandwidth  and avoid STP port blocking.
 ### PVST

 instead of blocking ports by STP permanently to avoid layer 2 loops and wasting the use of the redundant switches,PVST is applied on MLS1 and MLS2 to determine which path should be forwarding traffic and which one remains blocked .
 In case of this project vlan 93,94,99 will be forwarded by MLS1 and blocked by MLS2 and vice versa for vlan 95,96,97
 ### HSRP

 HSRP provides first-hop redundancy for the internal VLANs.
 Instead of hosts relying directly on a single physical Layer 3 switch as their default gateway, they use a **virtual IP address** shared between the redundant distribution switches.
-Where the active MLS use higher priority and standby use lower priority. in this project vlan 93,94 are gathered in group 1 with priority 200 in Multi-Layer Switch 1 which makes it the main gateway and priority 100 in MLS2 to take over when MLS1 falls down . vlan 95,96,97 are grouped into group numbered 2 with priority 200 in MLS2 and priority 100 in MLS1.
+Where the active MLS use higher priority and standby use lower priority. in this project vlan 93,94 are gathered in group 1 with priority 200 in Multi-Layer Switch 1 which makes it the main gateway and priority 100 in MLS2 to take over when MLS1 falls down .While vlan 95,96,97 are gathered into group numbered 2 with priority 200 in MLS2 and priority 100 in MLS1.

+###  Wireless LAN:
+in branch site , instead of using wired connection between end devices and access switch , access points are used for wireless connection and they provide vlan segementation as a normal switch. the link between AP and SW is a trunk.

 # Routing

 ### Switch Virtual Interface (SVI)